 I must have been to Bali over ten times.
 It is possibly the most popular destination in Southeast Asia and pretty much everyone I know in Singapore comes to the Island of Gods regularly.
 It is accessible, flights are affordable and there is literally something for everyone.

 Far from being just a party island, Bali has grown up and graduated.
-It offers great surf, beautiful beaches, jungle and rice paddies, delicious food, great beach clubs and a thriving start-up community attracted to the good internet connectivity, a developed ecosystem and warm weather all year round.
+It offers great surf, some of the best beaches in Indonesian, jungle and rice paddies, delicious food, great beach clubs and a thriving start-up community attracted to the good internet connectivity, a developed ecosystem and warm weather all year round.

 The hospitality world is one of the most developed and competitive.
 From stunning villas to high-end luxury boutique resort the hardest part is to chose where to stay.
 Precisely because of this, of all the times I have visited I never considered booking at any of the large hotel chains, with the exception of the funky, newly opened at the time, W Hotel.
 There are so many smaller and over the top options such as the Bulgari Hotel or the Aman Resorts in Ubud and Nusa Dua that a soul-less mass-market chain seemed like a lazy opportunity lost.

 In the case of the Intercontinental Resort, I was wrong.
 The Resort wowed me with fabulously personalized service, beautiful facilities, lush well-manicured grounds and deliciously fresh food.
 Did I mention the beach was very pretty too?
 There you go.
 Read on for the low-down.